NeigeF/apogee_selection_function/README.md

 It provides a simple way with examples to deal with selection effects with most APOGEE disk fields (but not all)

 ## Data
-The file is available in this repository at\n https://github.com/NeigeF/apogee_selection_function/blob/master/sf_apogee_dr14_disk.fits
+The file is available in this repository at  <br />
+https://github.com/NeigeF/apogee_selection_function/blob/master/sf_apogee_dr14_disk.fits

 ## Tutorial